mploigt/flutter_text_field_bug_with_provider/README.md

 # textfieldbug

-Bug when using a provider and text
+Bug when changing the theme while using text fields

 ## How to reproduce